frequency-chain/frequency/pallets/handles/README.md

 Provides MSAs with an optional, but unique handle.

 A handle consists of:
-- **Base Handle:** The user's chosen handle string.
-It is not guaranteed to be unique.
+- **Base Handle:** The user's chosen handle.
+It is *not* guaranteed to be unique without the suffix.
+It is linked to a normalized version for Handle to MSA Id resolution.
+See [UTF-8 Support](#utf-8-support) and [Homoglyph Attack Resistence](#homoglyph-attack-resistence) below.
-- **Suffix:** A suffix is a unique numeric value appended to a handle's canonical base to make it unique.
+- **Suffix:** A suffix is a unique numeric value appended to a user's base handle to make it unique.
-- **Display Handle:** The base and the suffix together (`base`.`suffix`) is a unique identifier for a user.
+- **Display Handle:** The user's original (un-normalized) base handle string and the suffix together (`base`.`suffix`) constitute a unique identifier for a user.

 ### UTF-8 Support